scionproto/scion/doc/manuals/control.rst

    .. option:: general.id = <string> (Required)

-      Identifier for this control service.
+      An identifier for this control service.

-      This is used to identify which parts of the :ref:`control-conf-topo` file refer to self.
+      This is used to identify which parts of the :ref:`control-conf-topo` file are refering to self.
       Thus, ``id`` must match a key in the :ref:`control-conf-topo` files' ``control_service`` section.

    .. option:: general.config_dir = <string> (Required)